 Ober|Kaler's Project HEAL Pro Bono initiative was selected as one of the American Health Lawyers Association 2011 Pro Bono Champions.
 The Pro Bono Champions program honors AHLA members who have contributed at least fifty hours per year to pro bono work in the health care field and provided services involving access to care, coverage issues and more.
 Read the full story...

 Our principals and associates receive case referrals from the court, the Maryland Volunteer Lawyers Service, the Public Justice Center, the Legal Aid Bureau, the Homeless Persons Representation Project and other sources.
 Such cases may involve a wide variety of legal issues – criminal law, domestic relations, estates and trusts, children in need of assistance, landlord-tenant disputes, veterans' rights and immigration.

 Ober|Kaler participates in the National Veterans Legal Services Program, a service that assists veterans in obtaining disability benefits from the Veterans Administration.

-To learn more about how our pro bono program works, visit our Recruiting section.
+To learn more about how our pro bono program works, visit our Careers section.